UPDATE 1-Rugby-Springbok Pietersen returns from injury to face Wales

 The return of Pietersen, who missed the 64-0 rout of the United States in the Springboks' final pool match a week ago, has recovered well from his knee injury and will resume service on the right wing.

-That means Bryan Habana moves to the left wing as he looks to surpass Jonah Lomu's record World Cup try tally, having drawn level with the New Zealander with a hat-trick against the United States, while Lwazi Mvovo drops out of the match-day 23.
+That means Bryan Habana moves to the right flank as he looks to surpass Jonah Lomu's record World Cup try tally, having drawn level with the New Zealander with a hat-trick against the United States, while Lwazi Mvovo drops out of the match-day 23.

 "JP and Bryan have been in superb form and are playing some of the best rugby of their lives," Meyer told reporters on Wednesday.